How Can We Help You?

-- After checkout, we send a design within 24 hours which shows how your panels will look on your house.
+1. After checkout, we send a design within 24 hours which shows how your panels will look on your house.

 Project Solar does all of the site design, engineering, permitting, and final electrical work.
 We can even have the panels delivered on top of your roof!
 All you need to do is get on your roof, install the anchors and racking, screw the panels onto the rails, and run the wires to your electrical box.
 If you're willing to do that, DIY will save you thousands of dollars and you will experience a fantastic feeling of accomplishment.

-Rooftop delivery means the equipment will literally be delivered on top of your roof.
+Rooftop delivery means the equipment will literally be delivered to the top of your roof.
 The panels will be secured, and you will have 2 weeks to finish the install.
 Our delivery team will also come pick up the trash and the racking used to hold the panels on the roof.

 If you are concerned about power outages, we recommend purchasing a plug-in battery for emergency use, such as the Goal Zero Yeti 3000.
 This can be plugged into a standard outlet and is not part of your solar build.

 Batteries allow you to go completely off grid and are necessary when trying to run solar for a home or cabin where there is no electrical company available.
 If you have an electrical company in your area, it makes the most financial sense to go solar without batteries.
 Batteries can more than double the price of your solar system and include warranties that last less than half as long as the other parts of your system.

 Sunlight excites electrons to motion in a process called the photovoltaic effect.
 This generates DC power which is collected and sent to an inverter (a microinverter in our case) to be used by your home or sent back to the grid.

 This process creates renewable energy by harvesting the power of the sun rather than relying on traditional electrification generated by the burning of fossil fuels.